-Certain dental services are available through the Medi-Cal Dental Program (Denti-Cal); for example, services such as:
+Certain dental services are available through the Medi-Cal Dental Program; for example, services such as:

-- Initial examinations, X-rays, cleanings, and fluoride treatments - Restorations and crowns - Root canal therapy - Dentures, adjustments, repairs, and relines
+- Initial examinations, X-rays, cleanings, and fluoride treatments - Restorations and crowns

+- Root canal therapy - Dentures, adjustments, repairs, and relines

-Dental benefits are available in Denti-Cal fee-for-service.
-For more information, or if you need help finding a dentist who accepts Denti-Cal, please contact the Denti-Cal Beneficiary Customer Service line at 1-800-322-6384 (TTY users call 1-800-735-2922).
+Dental benefits are available in the Medi-Cal Dental Program as fee-for-service.
+For more information, or if you need help finding a dentist who accepts the Medi-Cal Dental Program, please contact the Customer Service Line at 1-800-322-6384 (TTY users call 1-800-735-2922).
 The call is free.
-Denti-Cal program representatives are available to assist you from 8:00 a.m. to 5:00 p.m., Monday through Friday.
-You can also visit the Denti-Cal website at https://www.denti-cal.ca.gov/ for more information.
+Medi-Cal Dental Services Program representatives are available to assist you from 8:00 a.m. to 5:00 p.m., Monday through Friday.
+You can also visit the website at dental.dhcs.ca.gov/ for more information.

-In addition to Denti-Cal fee-for-service, you may get dental benefits through a dental managed care plan.
+In addition to the fee-for-service Medi-Cal Dental Program, you may get dental benefits through a dental managed care plan.
 Dental managed care plans are available in Los Angeles County.
-If you want more information about dental plans, need assistance identifying your dental plan, or want to change dental plans, please contact Health Care Options at 1-800-430-4263 (TTY users call 1-800-430-7077), Monday through Friday, 8:00 a.m. to 6:00 p.m.
+If you want more information about dental plans, need assistance identifying your dental plan, or want to change dental plans, please contact Health Care Options at 1-800-430-4263 (TTY users call 1-800-430-7077), Monday through Friday 8:00 a.m. to 6:00 p.m.
 The call is free.